ismailian/bot-web-handler/README.md

     $secret = getenv('ADMIN_API_KEY');
     if (!hash_equals($secret, $apiKey)) {
         response()->setStatusCode(401)->end();
     }
 }
 ```
 ### Auto Deployments
-You can easily configure auto-deployment using GitHub webhooks by following these 2 steps:
+You can configure auto-deployment using GitHub webhooks by following these 2 steps:
 1. Environment Variables:
    - set the path to the `git` executable
    - set `GIT_AUTO_DEPLOY` to `true`